Vaibhav-G-Parmar/Chronicle-Your-Ultimate-Travel-Companion/README.md

 # PRJ566-Team_4 - Chronicle: Your Ultimate Travel Companion
-This is a repo for our PRJ566 Course (Fall 2023) to collaborate and work!
+This repo is for our PRJ566 Course (Fall 2023) to collaborate and work!

 ## Members
 - #### Riccardo Moncada (e-mail: rmoncada@myseneca.ca)